Core i5-5675R vs Core i7-2600K

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Core i5-5675R is the better fit.
+For streaming, content creation, and heavier multitasking, Core i5-5675R is the stronger fit.
 You are getting 1.5% better PassMark, backed by 4 cores and 4 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Core i5-5675R is the smarter buy by a wide margin for a fresh build.
-Core i5-5675R is 6.9% more expensive on MSRP at $339 MSRP versus $317 MSRP, and it gives you a 1.5% average FPS lead across 2 shared CPU game tests in our data.
-Core i7-2600K only looks stronger on raw value math because it is extremely cheap, but that is mostly used-market pricing on an obsolete 2011 platform.
-Even with 5.4% better value on paper (17.3 vs 16.4 PassMark/$), it really only makes sense as a very cheap stopgap or a niche existing-platform option for someone already on LGA1155.
+Core i5-5675R is still the much better call for a fresh build.
+Core i5-5675R comes in 6.9% more expensive on MSRP at $339 MSRP versus $317 MSRP, and it still gives you 1.5% better PassMark.
+Core i7-2600K only looks stronger on raw value math because it is extremely cheap, but that usually means used-market pricing on an obsolete 2011 platform.
+Even with 5.4% better value on paper (17.3 vs 16.4 PassMark/$), it really only makes sense as a cheap stopgap or a niche existing-platform option for someone already on LGA1155.

 Which one is more future-proof for 2026 and beyond?